MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 - If an object is shared, then `Object::SharedObject { id: ObjectID, initial_shared_version: SequenceNumber, mutable: bool }` is used.
 Unlike `ImmOrOwnedObject`, a shared's objects version and digest are determined by the network's consensus protocol.
 The `initial_shared_version` is the version of the object when it was first shared, which is used by consensus when it has not yet seen a transaction with that object.
 While all shared objects _can_ be mutated, the `mutable` flag indicates whether the object will be used mutably in this transaction.
 In the case where the `mutable` flag is set to `false`, the object is read-only, and the system can schedule other read-only transactions in parallel.
 - If the object is owned by another object, i.e. it was sent to an object's ID via the `TransferObjects` command or the `sui::transfer::transfer` function, then `ObjectArg::Receiving(ObjectID, SequenceNumber, ObjectDigest)` is used.
 The object data the same as for the `ImmOrOwnedObject` case.

 For pure inputs, the only data provided is the BCS (TODO Link) bytes.
-The bytes are not validated until the type is specified in a transaction command, e.g. in `MoveCall` or `MakeMoveVec`.
+The bytes are not validated until the type is specified in a command, e.g. in `MoveCall` or `MakeMoveVec`.
 Not all Move values can be constructed from BCS bytes.
 The following types are supported:

 - All primitive types:
   - `u8`